WHAT ARE THE DIVISION 22 STANDARDS?

 ODE monitors compliance with Division 22 Standards through three processes:

-ONGOING COACHING AND PROFESSIONAL LEARNING | In its ongoing work with districts, ODE is continually monitoring where there might be gaps or misunderstandings about the standards.
+| In its ongoing work with districts, ODE is continually monitoring where there might be gaps or misunderstandings about the standards.
 ODE staff provide coaching, support, and learning opportunities to districts as appropriate.

 |

-COMPLAINTS | Every district is required to have a complaint process.
-A parent or guardian of a student, a student, or a person who resides in the district may file a Division 22 Standards complaint.
-Division 22 Standards complaints are filed first at the district level and then may be appealed to ODE using the process outlined on the ODE website.
+| Every district is required to have a complaint process.
+A student, a parent or guardian of a student, or a person who resides in the district may file a Division 22 Standards complaint.
+Division 22 Standards complaints are filed first at the district level and then may be appealed to ODE using the process outlined on the

 |

-ASSURANCES | The Division 22 Standards assurances process is governed by OAR 581-022-2305: Operating Policies and Procedures.
+OAR 581-022-2305: District Assurances of Compliance with Public School Standards.
 Districts are required to provide an assurance report to the community in a school district board meeting and post the report on the district website.
 Districts must then submit the assurances to ODE.
-For each Division 22 Standard, the district either certifies that the district is in compliance or states that the district is out of compliance and proposes corrective action.
-Once ODE has received all of the assurances, staff go through a process of reviewing and following up with districts that have self-reported non-compliance with one or more Division 22 Standards.
+For each Division 22 Standard, the district either certifies that the district is in compliance or states that the district is out of compliance, provides an explanation, and proposes corrective action.
+Once ODE has received all of the assurances, staff go through a process of following up with districts that have self-reported non-compliance with one or more Division 22 Standards.
+ODE specialists are responsible for reviewing and approving districts’ corrective action plans, as well as providing technical assistance.

 |